Cha 1107−7626: The circumstellar disk

 The Spitzer photometry showed an infrared excess, which indicated that the object is surrounded by a circumplanetary disk.
 The optical spectrum with Magellan/LDSS-3 showed strong H-alpha emission, indicating the planetary-mass object is actively accreting hydrogen gas from the surrounding disk.
 New and archived observations with JWST, Magellan and VLT/SINFONI were used to study the disk in more detail.
 The VLT spectrum showed Paschen-beta line, which is also a sign for active accretion.
-The rate at which Cha 1107−7626 accretes material from the disk was estimated to be between 10^{-10} and 10^{-11} solar masses per year (or the mass of 2 Pallas per year, or less).
+The rate at which Cha 1107−7626 accretes material from the disk was estimated to be between 10^{−10} and 10^{−11} solar masses per year (or the mass of 2 Pallas per year, or less).
 The MIRI low-resolution spectrum shows spectral features that match emission by methane and ethylene, as well as hints of emission by ethane.
 Hydrocarbons are also very common in disks around young very low-mass stars, and the mid-infrared spectrum was found to be very similar to the low-mass star ISO-ChaI 147, located in the same star-forming region.
 These similarities hint at similar processes in disks around young objects with different masses and isolated planetary-mass objects might be able to form their own miniature planetary systems.
 For low-mass objects, such as WISEA J044634.16-262756.1, it is suggested that the carbon-rich gases could lead to carbon-rich atmospheres, similar to Titan.
 Additionally it could lead to carbon-poor solids on planets, if the planets are assembled from solids at a late stage.
-These solids lose their carbon to the gas-phase of the disk.
+These solids lose their carbon to the gas phase of the disk.

 An accretion burst was detected with the Very Large Telescope between June and August 2025.
 This was followed up with JWST spectroscopy.
-The accretion rate increased 6-8 times, reaching 10^{-7} per year, the highest measured in a planetary-mass object.
+The accretion rate increased six to eight times, reaching 10^{−7} per year, the highest measured in a planetary-mass object.
 During the outburst the Hα line developed a double peak and a redshifted absorption, similar to stars undergoing magnetospheric accretion.
 The outburst also showed clear changes in hydrocarbon emission lines and the appearance of water vapour emission.
 The researchers find that a similar burst happened in 2016.
 The burst is similar to EXor-type bursts in young stars.